WISDEM/WISDEM/README.md

 ## Installation (Anaconda)

 Installation with [Anaconda](https://www.anaconda.com) is the recommended approach because of the ability to create self-contained environments suitable for testing and analysis.
-WISDEM requires [Anaconda 64-bit](https://www.anaconda.com/distribution/).
+WISDEM&reg; requires [Anaconda 64-bit](https://www.anaconda.com/distribution/).

 The installation instructions below use the environment name, "wisdem-env," but any name is acceptable.